GEANT/edugain-oidf-pilot/README.md

 ![eduGAIN logo](docs/imgs/EduGAIN_logo.png)

-This is the home of the eduGAIN OpenID Federation Pilot.
+This repository is dedicated to the eduGAIN OpenID Federation Pilot.

 > eduGAIN is the interfederation service that connects identity federations around the world,
 > simplifying access to content, services and resources for the global research and education